piusdan/QuickstartFlaskApi/README.md

 ## Docker Quickstart

-This app can be run completely using `Docker` and `docker-compose`. **Using Docker is recommended, as it guarantees the application is run using compatible versions of Python and Node**.
+This app can be run completely using `Docker` and `docker-compose`. **Using Docker is recommended, as it guarantees the application is run using compatible versions of Python**.

 There are three main services: